Download PDF Last Second Chance.3.22.19.final

 “He’ll get over it eventually.
 They all do.
 Remember Bill, we’re not social workers.
 We’re lawyers, and we have a job to do.
 We help these people with what we are paid to do, nothing more; nothing less.”

-Stone had arrived at the office around 6:30 AM, reviewed the Smith file again and had seen that the Acknowledgement and Release, purposely written in contorted legalese, had not been signed by Mr. Smith.
-The document, when signed, was a complete release by Mr. Smith of any claim to the contents of any communications between the attorneys and Jo Smith and vested exclusive rights in Dexter Bates and Universal.
-What the form didn’t say, but Stone knew desperately, was that he and the firm were legally obligated to Universal to get it signed and to never disclose to anyone other than Universal the personal information gathered in conversations with the deceased.
-The firm’s failure to get that document signed would be grounds for Universal to revoke the firm’s franchise.
-If the franchise was lost, millions in fees annually would be lost, and Stone’s value to Dexter Bates would be diminished severely.
+Stone had arrived at the office around 6:30 AM, reviewed the Smith file again, and was shocked to discover that the Acknowledgement and Release, purposely written in contorted legalese, had not been signed by Randy Smith.
+The document, when signed, was a complete release of any claim to the contents of any communications between the attorneys and Jo Smith and vested exclusive rights in Dexter Bates and Universal.
+What the form didn’t say, but Stone knew, was that he and the firm were legally obligated to Universal to get it signed and to never disclose to anyone other than Universal the personal information gathered in conversations with the deceased.
+The firm’s failure to get that document signed would be grounds for Universal to revoke the firm’s franchise, which would result in the loss of millions in annual fees, and Stone’s value to Dexter Bates would be diminished severely.
 Without the franchise, the other partners might “allow” Stone to resign, which really meant he’d be thrown out.
 His reputation would be shattered.

-Bill made it to the office in forty-five minutes, having thrown on clean clothes and dashed out the door.
-He went straight to Mr. Stone’s office where Gindy was nervously waiting for him at her desk.
-As they entered Mr. Stone’s office together, he instructed them to remain standing; this would be brief.
-One look at Mr. Stone’s face, beaded with sweat and the color of the expensive Pinot Noir he kept in his office, told them this was more than a usual tirade.
-Stone announced his discovery of their mistake loudly and angrily, which along with his cold stare and pointed finger, made it clear that he blamed them.
-The reality, as everyone in that room knew but did not say, was that it was Mr. Stone who took charge of overseeing Randy’s signature on the various documents, and he missed the most crucial one.
-He finished by telling Bill, “I don’t care what you have to do or say, just get Mr. Smith to sign that release today and be back here by 5 PM or don’t come back to work.”
+Bill made it to the office in forty-five minutes, having thrown on clean clothes, and dashed out the door.
+He went straight to Stone’s office, where Gindy was waiting nervously for him at her desk.
+As they entered Stone’s office together, he instructed them to remain standing; this would be brief.
+One look at Stone’s face, beaded with sweat and the color of the expensive Pinot Noir he kept in his office, told them this was more than a usual tirade.
+Stone announced his discovery of their mistake loudly and angrily, which, along with his cold stare and pointed finger, made it clear that he blamed them.
+The reality, as everyone in that room knew, but did not say, was that it was Stone who took charge of overseeing Randy’s signature on the various documents, and he missed the most crucial one.
+He finished by telling Bill, “I don’t care what you have to do or say, just get Mr. Smith to sign that release today and be back here by 5 PM or don’t come back.”

 Outside the office, Bill app-hailed a car for the twenty minute trip to the Smith house on Long Island.
-His ride pulled up to a brick cape cod on a street with an assortment of fifty-year-old middle-class houses.
-Bill got out of the car and walked slowly to the front door to collect his thoughts, took a deep breath, and rang the bell.
-A moment later a worn looking Randy Smith answered the door and invited him in.
+His ride pulled up to a brick Cape Cod on a street with an assortment of fifty-year-old middle-class houses.
+Bill got out of the car, walked slowly to the front door to collect his thoughts, took a deep breath, and rang the bell.
+A moment later a worn-looking Randy Smith answered the door and invited him in.

 “Hi, you must be Jimmy,” said Bill.

-Bill hardly got the “yes” out of his mouth when Jimmy announced, “You don’t look like a vulture.
+Jimmy was filled with nervous energy, not understanding what the death of his mother would mean for him in the days and years ahead.
+He blurted out the next thought that popped into his six-year-old mind.
+“You don’t look like a vulture.
 I have pictures of them in my bird book.
-They are really ugly, scary looking birds.”
+They’re really ugly, scary looking birds.”

 “Jimmy, that is really unkind.
-Say you’re sorry to Mr. Able.”
+Say you’re sorry to Mr. Able, and please go ask your sister to help you clear the breakfast table,” said Randy.

-“Sorry you look like a llama, Mr. Able,” said Jimmy as he jumped off his father’s lap and bounced out of the room.
+“Sorry you look like a llama, Mr. Able,” said Jimmy as he slid off his father’s lap and walked out of the room.

-Randy apologized to Bill and Bill assured him he was not offended.
-Bill was chuckling to himself, thinking that Jimmy’s remarks were a combination of a really quick mind and a sense of humor just like his mom’s.
+Randy apologized to Bill, and Bill assured him he was not offended.
+Bill was chuckling to himself nervously, thinking that Jo Smith would probably be proud of her son right now.
+Jimmy reminded Bill of her.

 Randy asked, “So, do you have the paperwork we didn’t go over yesterday?”

 Bill was caught off guard by Randy’s directness.
 He had planned to take his time and engage in more personal conversation in the hope that it would help them bond and make his task easier.
-He still felt nervous about asking Randy to sign the release.
-What if he said no?
-Bill stammered as he bent to reach his briefcase on the floor next to him, “Uh, yeah let me pull out your file.”
+He’d been nervous all morning about asking Randy to sign the release, and meeting Jimmy only made it worse.
+What if Randy said no?
+Bill stammered as he bent to reach his briefcase on the floor next to him, “Uh, yeah, let me pull out your file.”
 He grabbed the large brown expandable file, turned it upright in the case, lifted its flap and was shocked by what he saw in the file.
 He closed his eyes for a moment to collect his thoughts.
-Then it struck him.
-Change of plans.
-He knew what he needed to do.
-He opened his eyes and pulled the release out of the file.
-He looked at Randy and said, “I am really surprised you and your wife didn’t do a better job of getting your estate planning in order considering how young your kids are.
+What happened with Randy today was going to make or end his career with the firm.
+Stone told him not to come back without the release.
+“Do whatever it takes to get that release signed,” were the words still ringing in his ears.
+This was the firm’s second chance to tie things up with the Smith family.
+It might very well be the last chance.
+And at this moment, it was all up to Bill.
+He needed to figure out how to fix this, not just for the firm but for the Smith family and himself.
+Then he knew what he needed to do.
+He had to change the plan.
+It would be risky, but the practice of law involved analyzing risk.
+This was a risk that he had to take.
+He wasn’t going to just ask Randy to sign the release; he was going to turn it into a negotiation, and Bill was already picturing the outcome.
+In order to get Randy to play along, Bill would say something to throw Randy off guard, something he might not like to hear.
+He opened his eyes, pulled the release out of the file, looked at Randy, and said, “I am really surprised you and your wife didn’t do a better job of getting your estate planning in order considering how young your kids are.
 You’re fortunate we can take care of these things now.”

 About an hour later, maybe the hardest hour of his life, Bill was outside the house with the release signed and safely in his case.
-As he waited for his ride, he thought about how volatile and emotional his conversation with Randy Smith had been.
+As he waited for his ride, he thought about how volatile and emotional his conversation with Randy had been.
+The gamble had paid off, but winning never came without a cost.
+Bill wasn’t sure yet what that cost would be.

 The car took him to his apartment, where he shaved and changed his clothes.
-Then he grabbed a fast food lunch and was back in the office by mid-afternoon.
-He went straight to his office, closed the door, walked to his window, and thought.
+Then he grabbed a fast food lunch and was back at the firm by mid-afternoon.
+He went straight to his office, closed the door, walked to his window, and thought about his next step; a meeting with Stone.
+Bill had one more big decision to make today.

 After about thirty minutes he let Gindy know he was back with the signed release.
-Moments later both of them were sitting in Mr. Stone’s office.
-Bill pulled the release from his case and handed it to Mr. Stone who could not suppress an uncharacteristic, if very brief, smile.
+Moments later both of them were sitting in Stone’s office.
+Bill pulled the release from his case and handed it to Mr. Stone, who could not suppress an uncharacteristic, if very brief, smile.

 “Great job.
 How did it go?” asked Stone.